 In Need of Knee Replacement?

-Imagine being a born athlete who played Division I lacrosse and field hockey in college, only to reach your middle years and feel the excruciating pain of bone on bone and arthritis in your knee.
-For anyone - star athlete or not - the crippling sensation of knee pain can ruin one's quality of life.
+Imagine being a natural born athlete who played Division I lacrosse and field hockey in college, only to reach your middle years and feel the excruciating pain of bone on bone and arthritis in your knee.
+For anyone — star or everyday athlete — the crippling sensation of knee pain can ruin the quality of life.

 A Life Changer — From Pain to Gain

 At first, Flynn tried intermediate therapies such as inflammatories and cortisone shots, but when they stopped working and she couldn't take the pain and weight gain anymore, she did her research to find the best possible orthopedic practice for her knee replacement.